fiyinadedigba/random-number-high-perfomance-server/task2/README.md

 ### Monitoring overhead

 The exporters share CPU and memory with the proxy handling 25k req/s. `node_exporter` is negligible (well under 1% CPU).
-The proxy exporter needs more scrutiny — if it parses access logs or computes histograms on every scrape, that cost adds up.
+The proxy exporter needs more scrutiny, if it parses access logs or computes histograms on every scrape, that cost adds up.
 Its CPU footprint should be tested under production-like load, and scrape intervals should stay at 15 seconds rather than being aggressively tightened.

 ### Observability at scale